Andree37/Andree37.github.io/_posts/2021-11-27-olap-graph.md

 ## Slow-changing Dimensions

-In our more tabular SQL-driven approach, slow changing dimensions require a special type of treatment and it can easily be the reason for an over-growth of our dimension tables.
+In our more tabular SQL-driven approach, slow changing dimensions require a special type of treatment, and it can easily be the reason for an over-growth of our dimension tables.

 ![slowly changing dimension arch](/posts/olap/slowly-changing-arch.png){: width="872" height="589" style="max-width: 70%; background-color: white" .normal}